syncfusion-content/blazor-docs/blazor/datagrid/accessibility.md

----
-layout: post
-title: Accessibility in Blazor DataGrid component - Syncfusion
-description: Checkout and learn about Accessibility in Blazor DataGrid component of Syncfusion, and more details
-platform: Blazor
-component: DataGrid
-documentation: ug
----

 # Accessibility

 Accessibility is achieved in the DataGrid component through WAI-ARIA standard and keyboard navigations.
 The DataGrid features can be effectively accessed through assistive technologies such as screen readers.

 ## WAI-ARIA

-WAI-ARIA (Accessibility Initiative – Accessible Rich Internet Applications) defines a way to increase the accessibility of web pages, dynamic content, and user interface components developed with Ajax, html, JavaScript, and related technologies.
+WAI-ARIA (Accessibility Initiative – Accessible Rich Internet Applications) defines a way to increase the accessibility of web pages, dynamic content, and user interface components developed with Ajax, HTML, JavaScript, and related technologies.
 ARIA provides additional semantics to describe the role, state, and functionality of web components.

 The following ARIA attributes are used in the DataGrid: